LB-762 and LB-762A - Climate Controller -

 For safety reasons, the LB-762 regulators should be installed in additional SR1A enclosures, where there is room for distributing the wires from the measuring probes and the place for electrical installation together with the mains power fuses.
 The picture below shows the view of the LB-769W housing of the CO2 measurement unit (on the left) and the view of the LB-762 regulator in the SR1A housing (on the right side).

-The electric installation for the equipment and the ‘turnkey’ installation are carried out by the companies presented in our webpage:
+The electric installation for the equipment and the ‘turnkey’ installation are carried out by the cooperating companies.

 LAB-EL company secures country-wide warranty service (12 months) and